Probate Q&A Series

 • Summary of all estate assets (bank statements, real estate deeds, investment accounts)

-You file a petition under G.S.
-28A-6-1 (determination and appointment).
+You file an application under G.S.
+28A-4-1 and related estate administration procedures.
 In an intestate case, you ask the clerk to name the personal representative (sometimes called the administrator).
 The clerk reviews who has priority under G.S.
-28A-6-2.
+28A-4-1.

 4. Take the Oath and Obtain Bond

-After the clerk appoints the personal representative, you sign the oath in open court.
+After the clerk appoints the personal representative, you sign the oath.
 You also secure a bond under G.S.
-28A-7-4 unless all heirs waive bond in writing.
+28A-8-1 unless bond is waived or not required by law.

 5. Publish or Mail Notice to Creditors

 You notify creditors under G.S.
-28A-18.
-You publish a notice in the local paper and mail a notice to any known creditor.
-Creditors then have three months to file claims.
+28A-14-1.
+You publish a notice in the local paper and mail or otherwise deliver notice to known creditors.
+Creditors generally must present claims by the date stated in the notice, which is at least three months from the first publication.

 6. Inventory Estate Assets

-Within 90 days of appointment, you file an inventory and appraisal under G.S.
-28A-13-1.
+Within 3 months of appointment, you file an inventory under G.S.
+28A-20-1.
 This document lists each asset and its fair market value as of the date of death.

 7. Pay Debts and Expenses